pepcasula/CampagnaBackEnd/README.md

 Once the database is created, execute the runner file <em>CampagnaApplication.java</em> under
 <em>/src/main/java/com/example/codeclan/capstoneproject/campagna</em>.

-The back-end app will run the logics and feed the database.
+The back-end app will run the logics and seed the database.

 Once done, you can run the front-end.
 Find the repository at https://github.com/pepcasula/CampagnaFrontEnd.